#440: Talking to Notebooks with Jupyter AI Transcript

 13:24 Definitely a lot of contributors over on the GitHub listing.

-13:53 It's the IPython shell, which is not the same as like a bash shell for instance, in a terminal.
+13:53 It's the IPython shell, which is not the same as like a bash shell for instance, your terminal.

-13:59 You can dive into a little bit more detail on what these two packages are.
+13:59 You could dive into a little bit more detail on what these two packages are.

 14:03 So we have the base Jupyter AI package, which is spelled exactly as you might imagine it.

-14:10 That is a JupyterLab extension that brings a UI to JupyterLab, which is the screenshot that you're showing on your screen, but for viewers without a screen, it basically is the package that gives, adds that chat panel to the left-hand side and allows you to speak conversationally with an AI.
+14:19 But for viewers without a screen, it basically is the package that adds that chat panel to the left-hand side and allows you to speak conversationally with an AI.

-14:30 And then the second package is Jupyter-AI-Magix, which is spelled the same, except at the end, it's spelled hyphen-magix.
+14:30 And then the second package is Jupyter AI magics, which is spelled the same, except at the end, it's spelled hyphen magics.

 14:38 And that is actually the base library that implements some of the AI providers we use and brings things called magic commands to the IPython shell.

-14:48 And magic commands basically let you invoke the library code, aka like calling, using it to like call language models, for instance.
+14:48 And magic commands basically let you invoke the library code, aka like calling link, using it to like call language models, for instance.

 15:09 Yeah, I didn't realize that.